ziman/meshub/README.md

 ## Wishlist/TODO

+* MTU discovery / propagation of the corresponding ICMP messages into the tunnel
 * assymetric crypto
 * a status command that would print all edges and their detailed diagnostics
     * generally a RPC